-Now I would like to introduce you to my recipe Red Currant Jam.
+Now I would like to introduce you to my red currant marmalade recipe.
 Since my berries are passed through because of their seeds, it is almost a currant jelly.

 Red currants are called “Ribisel” in Bavaria and in Austria.
 They are in season from June to August.

 The red pearls on the style are relatively sour when eaten pure and contain kernels that fit perfectly into any gap between the teeth.

 Visually, currants are a real hit and are often used by restaurants as decoration.
 I like the red juicy pearls best as jam or jelly.
 That’s why I’m looking forward to precooking it for you and to the pleasure of jam on bread 🙂